 But there are several things actually wrong with this approach, and to cut a long story short, what you could end up with in the end is something called a “Set and forget website” that simply will not work for you or your business, in terms of growth and future success.

 The broken traditional approach to building a ‘set and forget’ website

 The traditional approach to building a “set and forget” website means –

 - Because you’re waiting around for 12 months or more for your website to be completed, you’re going to lose the time in which you could be using to grow your business.

-- There's also zero guarantees that your designer/agency will have your website ready in time.
+- There are also zero guarantees that your designer/agency will have your website ready in time.
 Sure, everyone will have your deadline in mind, but, the most likely scenario?
-It's probably going to be a few weeks or even a few months past its deadline.
+It’s probably going to be a few weeks or even a few months past its deadline.

 - When your website is eventually ready for launch, you’re also going to discover that your new website will need additional improvements made to it.

 So, once again, the likely outcome of this process is that you’ll end up with what is called a “Set and forget” website that might look great but will do very little to impact your business in a positive way.

 - No new website for 12 months or more means slow or delayed growth of your business.